AgileRL/AgileRL/docs/tutorials/custom_networks/agilerl_rainbow_tutorial.rst

     .. code-block:: python

-        from typing import Optional, Dict, Any
+        from typing import Any
         from dataclasses import asdict

         import torch
-        from gym import spaces
+        from gymnasium import spaces

+        from agilerl.typing import NetConfigType
         from agilerl.networks.base import EvolvableNetwork
         from agilerl.modules.configs import MlpNetConfig